RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Methods

-We design two evolutionary-informed guiding approaches for the generation process, which is the integration of the amino acid profile and masked-prior-guided denoising~\citep{bai2025mask}.
+We design two knowledge-aware guiding modules for the generation process, which consists of the profile integration module and the masked sequence designer~(MSD)~\citep{bai2025mask} module.
+The profile integration module captures knowledge from structurally similar proteins, and the MSD module learns knowledge from protein sequence.

-\paragraph{Integrate Amino Acid Profile} The retrieval-based amino acid profile ($\{\bm{\Pi}_{i}\}_{i=1}^N$, Section~\ref{sec:retrieval}), serving as an evolutionary-informed prior, is combined with 3D conformation representations ($\{\bm{h}^L_i\}_{i=1}^N$, Section~\ref{sec:3d_representation}).
-Integration is achieved via an extremely lightweight fusion module.
-The profile vector $\bm{\Pi}_{i}$ is first projected into the hidden dimension of the node features and then fused with $\bm{h}_i^L$ using a residual connection.
-The resulting feature is further refined to produce the final probability over amino acid categories:
+\paragraph{Profile Integration.} The retrieval-based amino acid profile $\bm{\Pi}_{i}$ is integrated with protein structure representations $\bm{h}^L_i$ to guide the diffusion model.
+The integration of $\bm{\Pi}_{i}$ and $\bm{h}^L_i$ is achieved via a lightweight module.
+The profile vector $\bm{\Pi}_{i}$ is projected to match the hidden dimension of the node features and then integrated with the final node representation $\bm{h}_i^L$ via a residual connection.
+The resulting feature is further updated through a MLP and the softmax function is used to compute the probability over amino acid types:

-where $\phi_1$ and $\phi_2$ are MLPs.
-The network is trained to minimize the cross-entropy loss between $\bm{p}_i$ and the ground truth sequence.